phoebequincy/sigcse-sandbox/README.md

 - Create a pull request for each feature or bug fix.
 - Provide a detailed description of the changes.
 - Request reviews from team members.
-- Contributing
-- We welcome contributions from the community!
-Please read our Contributing Guidelines for more details on how to get started.

 **License**
 This project is licensed under the MIT License.
 See the LICENSE file for more information.